 When you know that your trading mentor will be checking on your results, your actions, your words, your promises, it makes you more determined to stay on the correct path.
 You see, as humans we will try to avoid being seen by others as failures.
 So, we naturally hide when things get tough.
 If your trading mentor makes you strictly accountable for your actions, you must face them.
 You must learn from them.
 All of this makes you better in the long run.
 Eventually, it all comes together, but you just want to get there faster and without making the catastrophic mistakes that end most trading careers.

 A trading mentorship combines experience, with advice, with coaching, with accountability, with perfect practice, with knowledge and with mindset.
 What is created?
 A rugged, tested reliable trader.
 Sure, you are going to make mistakes.
 The goal is to keep them small but to learn valuable lessons.
 A trading mentor will help to highlight the lessons in your losses as well as your wins.
 And your trading mentor will be with you every step along the way, speaking into your ear the advice that you need to hear at the exact right time.

 Sure, a trading mentorship may be costly in the short term.
 But imagine the alternative of losing your money because you are trying to save money at the exact time you should be learning the right habits at the right time.
 Remember, it is hard to unlearn bad habits.
 But properly mentored trading habits under the guidance of a good trading mentor will last a lifetime.

-More resources from Mark Yegge:
+More about Mark Yegge: